microsoft/pxt-ev3/docs/reference/motors/motor/angle.md

 motors.largeA.angle()
 ```

 When a motor is started for the first time, or after a reset, it's angle of rotation starts at `0` degrees.
 A complete rotation (a turn in a full circle) is `360` degrees.
-At `360` degrees, the motor angle gets set back to `0`.
-So, one and a half turns adds up to `540` degrees of total rotation but the motor only cares about the current angle from `0` degrees which is `180` degrees.
+At `360` degrees, the motor angle doesn't go back to `0` but keeps counting in degrees.
+So, one and a half turns adds up to `540` degrees of total rotation.

 ## Returns

 * a [number](/types/number) which is the current angle of rotation for the motor.
-The value returned is the number of degrees from `0` to `359`.

 ## Example